-- (1) The market price of our common stock is based on the closing price of our common stock on the Nasdaq Global Select Market on December 31, 2021 of \$16.00 per share. - (2) This option vests over four years, in equal monthly installments through December 1, 2025, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's employment, as applicable. - (3) This option vests over four years, in equal monthly installments through September 21, 2025, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's, Dr. Huber's or Mr. Giovine's employment, as applicable. - (4) This option vests over four years, in equal monthly installments through August 1, 2025, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's and Dr. Huber's employment, as applicable. - (5) This option vests over four years, in equal monthly installments through March 1, 2025, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's and Dr. Huber's employment, as applicable. - (6) This option vests over four years, in equal monthly installments through February 12, 2024, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's employment, as applicable - (7) 284,131 incentive units were awarded to Dr. Russo on March 12, 2020.
-In connection with the reorganization, these incentive units were exchanged for 113,301 shares of restricted common stock.
+- (1) The market price of our common stock is based on the closing price of our common stock on the Nasdaq Global Select Market on December 31, 2022 of \$2.69 per share. - (2) This option vests over four years, in equal monthly installments through February 1, 2026, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's and Dr. Huber's employment, as applicable. - (3) This option vests over four years, in equal monthly installments through December 1, 2025, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's employment. - (4) This option vests over four years, in equal monthly installments through September 21, 2025, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's or Dr. Huber's employment, as applicable. - (5) This option vests over four years, in equal monthly installments through August 1, 2025, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's and Dr. Huber's employment, as applicable. - (6) This option vests over four years, in equal monthly installments through March 1, 2025, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's and Dr. Huber's employment, as applicable. - (7) This option vests over four years, in equal monthly installments through February 12, 2024, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's employment. - (8) 284,131 incentive units were awarded to Dr. Russo on March 12, 2020.
+In connection with the June 2020 corporate reorganization, in which shares of restricted stock were issued in exchange for outstanding incentive units that were previously awarded (which we refer to as the reorganization for purposes of this proxy statement), these incentive units were exchanged for 113,301 shares of restricted common stock.
 The shares vest over four years, in equal monthly installments from the vesting commencement date of March 12, 2020 through February 12, 2024, subject to continued service through each applicable vesting date.
-The vesting of this stock award will accelerate upon a qualifying termination of Dr. Russo's - (8) This option vests over four years, in equal monthly installments from the vesting commencement date of May 15, 2019 through April 15, 2023, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's employment. - (9) 156,204 incentive units were awarded to Dr. Russo on June 14, 2019.
+The vesting of this stock award will accelerate upon a qualifying termination of Dr. Russo's employment. - (9) This option vests over four years, in equal monthly installments from the vesting commencement date of May 15, 2019 through April 15, 2023, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Russo's employment. - (10) 156,204 incentive units were awarded to Dr. Russo on June 14, 2019.
 In connection with the reorganization, these incentive units were exchanged for 87,332 shares of restricted common stock.
 The shares vest over four years, in equal monthly installments from the vesting commencement date of May 15, 2019 through April 15, 2023, subject to continued service through each applicable vesting date.
 The vesting of this stock award will accelerate upon a qualifying termination of Dr. Russo's employment.